-One of the significant benefits of PLP's "bottom-up" method, in comparison to traditional "top-down" approaches, is that it offers the opportunity of greater progress on established questions within the philosophy of logic.
-As an exemplar of this proposed benefit, as well as an illustration of the marked difference between the methods of traditional philosophy of logic and PLP, we'll briefly consider a prominent debate from contemporary epistemology of logic over how we come to know claims about deductive validity.
+One of the significant benefits of PLP's bottom-up method, in comparison to traditional top-down approaches, is that it offers the opportunity of greater progress on established questions within the philosophy of logic.
+As a means of demonstrating this benefit of the practice-based approach, we'll now briefly consider how the approach has contributed to the contemporary debate from the epistemology of logic over how we come to know claims about deductive validity, providing progress where the traditional approach to the philosophy of logic has faltered.

-4.2 An Example from the Epistemology of Logic
+4.2 | An example from the epistemology of logic

-While there is wide disagreement within the philosophy of logic over what exactly constitutes deductive validity, whether it is facts about our natural languages, structural features of the world, or mathematical reasoning, there is a general consensus that one of the important philosophical applications which logical systems are put to is adequately capturing this deductive validity.
-Given this, one important question for contemporary philosophy of logic is then, how do (philosophical) logicians come to evidence their candidate logics of validity?
-In other words, how do we come to know claims about deductive validity (Priest 2016; Williamson 2017).
+While there is wide disagreement within the philosophy of logic over what exactly constitutes deductive validity, whether it is facts about our natural languages, structural features of the world, or mathematical reasoning, there is a general consensus that one of the important philosophical applications that logical systems are put to is to adequately capture this deductive validity.
+Given this, one important question for contemporary philosophy of logic is then how (philosophical) logicians come to evidence their candidate logics of validity.
+In other words, how do we come to know claims about deductive validity (Priest 2016; Williamson 2017)?

-Philosophical tradition has it that logical evidence about validity must be both non-inferential and a priori (Martin 2021).
-Non-inferential, for otherwise one would need to presume the validity of at least some rules of inference to establish the reliability of the inferences which partially constitute one's justification for the logical rules (Haack 1976).
-A priori because, firstly, no observable states of affairs directly demonstrate that a rule of inference is valid, and secondly, the possibility of inferring evidence for particular logical laws from empirical evidence is precluded by the non-inferentiality of logical evidence (Martin 2021).
-Consequently, if these two starting assumptions are correct, we must have unmediated apriori access to the truth of logical laws about validity.
-This would distinguish logic's epistemology from both the empirical sciences and mathematics, with the former relying significantly upon a posteriori evidence, and the latter involving inferences being made to establish results (Martin & Hjortland 2021).
+Philosophical tradition has it that logical evidence about validity must be both non-inferential and a priori (Martin 2021a).
+Non-inferential, for otherwise one would need to presume the validity of at least some rules of inference to establish the reliability of the inferences that partially constitute one's justification for the logical rules (Haack 1976).
+A priori because, first, no observable states of affairs directly demonstrate that a rule of inference is valid and, secondly, the possibility of inferring evidence for particular logical laws from empirical evidence is precluded by the non-inferentiality of logical evidence (Martin 2021a).
+Consequently, if these two starting assumptions are correct, we must have unmediated a priori access to the truth of logical laws about validity.
+This would distinguish logic's epistemology from both the empirical sciences and mathematics, with the former relying significantly upon a posteriori evidence and the latter involving inferences being made to establish results (Martin and Hjortland 2021).